The Bankrate promise

 Depending on your financial goals, asset allocation and risk tolerance, there are various strategies for investing in value and growth stocks.
 Your level of financial knowledge and engagement with your investments also plays a factor.

 For most investors, passively managed ETFs are likely the best option.
-Intended as a buy-and-hold strategy, they provide automatic diversification and free investors from consistently monitoring market developments.
+Intended as a buy-and-hold strategy, they provide automatic diversification and free up investors from consistently monitoring market developments.

 Once you determine your financial goals and risk tolerance, you can use passively managed ETFs to invest in value and growth stocks.
 The key for investors is to understand how much of each strategy makes sense for their portfolio and ensure those allocations are flexible as market developments take place.